 Barbados is fairly receptive to imports of U.S. agricultural products.
 Neither sanitary product registration, laboratory testing, special certification, nor pre-market approval is required to import the vast majority foodstuffs into Barbados.
-Very detailed labeling requirements for practically all food products and import licensing for some products represent the main hurdles for U.S. suppliers.
+However, U.S. suppliers should be aware that Barbados has very detailed labeling requirements for practically all food products and requires import licensing for some products as well.
 Enforcement of labeling and other requirements is carried out mostly at the port of entry, but routine and random checks at the retail and wholesale levels are also conducted.
 As in most other countries, enforcement is an uphill battle given limited government resources.
 However, the government is making increased attempts to enforce its existing legislation.

 Imports of food and beverage products into Barbados are governed by a variety of laws.
-The Miscellaneous Control Act, Chapter.
-329 of 1994 and its implementing regulations require licensing for selected agricultural products (mainly meats, produce, and oils) by the Department of Commerce and Consumer Affairs, a dependency of the Ministry of Commerce and Trade.
+The Miscellaneous Control Act, Chapter 329 of 1994 and its implementing regulations require licensing for selected agricultural products (mainly meats, fish, dairy, produce, and oils) by the Department of Commerce and Consumer Affairs, a dependency of the Ministry of Commerce and Trade.
 For a definitive list of products subject to licensing, it is recommended that U.S. exporters contact the above mentioned Ministry (contact information provided in Appendix I).
 The Standards Act 2006-5 provides the legal framework for standards regulating most foods.
 Of these, the Specification for Labeling of Prepackaged Food (Barbados National Standard 5: Part 2 of 2004) and the Specification for Labeling of Prepackaged Meat and Poultry Parts/Cuts and Fish and Fishery Products (Barbados National Standard BNS 5: Part 7 of 2004) are the major mandatory standards.
-In October 2010 CARICOM approved a CARICOM Regional Standard (CRS) for Labeling of Prepackaged Foods, which is expected to be voluntarily adopted by all 15 CARICOM Member States, including Barbados.
-Because Barbados' own Specification for Labeling of Prepackaged Food was used as a template to develop the above mentioned CRS, no major change is expected in Barbados' labeling standards.
 Standards Inspectors from the Department of Commerce and Consumer Affairs are the ones responsible for enforcement of applicable food standards and regulations supported by interpretations of the Barbados National Standards Institution (BNSI).

-Animal and plant diseases, as well as pest standards are handled separately.
 The Animals (Diseases and Importation) Act, Chapter 253, of 1951 and its implementing regulations cover the importation of all animal by-products.
 The Plant Protection Act of 2007 covers the importation of plant products.
-Both legislative pieces are enforced respectively by the Ministry of Agriculture's Veterinary Service and Plant Quarantine Unit.
+Both legislative pieces are enforced respectively by the Ministry of Agriculture's Veterinary Service and Plant Quarantine Units.